Bad Hall: History

 Bad Hall was first mentioned in the year 777, which makes it one of the first recorded towns in Upper Austria.

 In 1287 Hall received the rights of a market community.

 In 1861 the rural parts of Hall split up.
 The parts that have been cut off became the municipality Pfarrkirchen bei Bad Hall.

+Spa resort

+In 1873 the physician Hermann Schuber had a pamphlet printed, exhalating the virtues of the Bad Hall spas.
+He was appointed spa doctor and became a senior consultant to the Imperial and Royal Hospital for Military Pupils.
+The Bad Hall spa was first mentioned in preserved historic records from the late 14th century.
+However, the medical benefits of the Bad Hall spas were documented in academic literature published around 1820.

 In the 19th century people began to use the springs for commercial purposes.

 In order to avoid confusion in 1877 the name was changed to Bad Hall.

 At the end of the 19th century Bad Hall experienced a golden age like many spa towns at that time.
 Famous people like Gustav Mahler, Adalbert Stifter, Franz Grillparzer or Franz Joseph I of Austria were visiting the town at that time.

 During World War II Bad Hall was a place of refuge for hospitals from Vienna and Linz, because of increasing bomb attacks on big Austrian cities.

-In 2001 Bad Hall received the status of a town.
+Bad Hall has received the status of a town.